Is the King James Bible more

-Q. Even though the New International Version (NIV) may be easier to follow in some instances, is it safe to say that the King James (KJV) is the more accurately translated?
-Or is there really any difference at all?
+Question: Even though the New International Version (NIV) may be easier to follow in some instances, is it safe to say that the King James Bible (KJV) is the more accurately translated?

 Many of the best concordances and other helps are based on the King James Version such as Strong's Concordance, Vine's Complete Expository Dictionary of Old and New Testament Words, The Englishman's Hebrew Concordance of Old Testament and The Englishman's Greek Concordance of New Testament.
 Unfortunately, English has changed so much since 1611 that this version of God's word simply does not mean what it did four hundred years ago.